-Risk and resilience in textile supply chains Risk och resiliens i textila försörjningskedjor 7.5 credits7.5 högskolepoäng Ladok Code: 52RR01 Version: 5.0 Established by: Education Committee 2015-06-02 Valid from: Autumn 2015 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Industrial Economics (A1F), Textile Management (A1F) Disciplinary Domain: Technology Prerequisites: Bachelor of Science degree in textile technology, textile economics, business economics, industrial economics, engineering, media or design, as well as English B. Subject Area: Leadership, Organisation and Management Grading Scale: ECTS-credits Content - Theories and methods for dealing with risk and vulnerability in supply chains - The concept of resilience and its impact on organisations' survival, and what builds resilience in organisations - Basic models and tools for risk management and resilience application within logistics and supply chains - Decisions based on risk and uncertainty - Preventive safety at different levels - Risk sharing, risk reduction and risk transfer - Risk-driven business models Learning Outcomes After completing and passing the course, students should be able to:

-Knowledge and understanding 1. master conceptual apparatus for managing and researching risk and resilience for different applications within industrial economics, especially textile management and logistics, 2. understand theoretical frameworks, methods and current research initiatives within risk management and resilience, 3. understand how risks and vulnerabilities in supply chains and infrastructure can be reduced or eliminated, and how greater robustness and resilience can be achieved, 4. analyse and synthesise the theories to strengthen and develop the resilience of supplier chains to risks and vulnerabilities, with a focus on textile supply chains, 5. analyse the complexity of problems with risk management and resilience in supply chains, particularly with a connection to logistics and textile applications, 6. describe how the risk picture is affected by various factors such as globalisation, outsourcing, concentration, etc. Skills and abilities:
+Risk and resilience in textile supply chains Risk och resiliens i textila försörjningskedjor 7.5 credits7.5 högskolepoäng Ladok Code: 52RR01 Version: 7.0 Established by: Education Committee 2015-06-02 Valid from: Autumn 2015 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Industrial Economics (A1F), Textile Management (A1F) Disciplinary Domain: Technology Prerequisites: Bachelor of Science degree in textile technology, textile economics, business economics, industrial economics, engineering, media or design, as well as English B. Passed course in Logistics and Demand Driven Systems 7.5 credits at second cycle, or equivalent.
+Subject Area: Leadership, Organisation and Management Grading Scale: ECTS-credits Content - Theories and methods for dealing with risk and vulnerability in supply chains - The concept of resilience and its impact on organisations' survival, and what builds resilience in organisations - Basic models and tools for risk management and resilience application within logistics and supply chains - Decisions based on risk and uncertainty - Preventive safety at different levels - Risk sharing, risk reduction and risk transfer - Risk-driven business models Learning Outcomes After completing and passing the course, students should be able to: Knowledge and understanding 1. master conceptual apparatus for managing and researching risk and resilience for different applications within industrial economics, especially textile management and logistics, 2. understand theoretical frameworks, methods and current research initiatives within risk management and resilience, 3. understand how risks and vulnerabilities in supply chains and infrastructure can be reduced or eliminated, and how greater robustness and resilience can be achieved, 4. analyse and synthesise the theories to strengthen and develop the resilience of supplier chains to risks and vulnerabilities, with a focus on textile supply chains, 5. analyse the complexity of problems with risk management and resilience in supply chains, particularly with a connection to logistics and textile applications, 6. describe how the risk picture is affected by various factors such as globalisation, outsourcing, concentration, etc. Skills and abilities: